machineware-gmbh/vcml/doc/main.md

 that provides facilities to ease construction of Virtual Platforms (VPs).
 Roughly speaking, its contributions can be separated into two areas:
 *Modeling Primitives* and *Hardware Models*.
-Modeling Primitives refer to utlities such as improved TLM sockets, port lists and registers and are intended to serve as building blocks for new models.
+Modeling Primitives refer to utilities such as improved TLM sockets, port lists and registers and are intended to serve as building blocks for new models.
 Hardware Models, such as UARTs, Timers, Memories etc. are also available based on actual hardware models from various vendors or common implementations.